MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/02-Native balance/how-to-get-the-native-balance-of-a-smart-account.md

 ]
 ```

 Congratulations 🥳!
-You have successfully retrieved the native balance of an ERC20 token vault associated with a smart account using the Moralis Wallet API.
+You have successfully retrieved the native balance of a smart account using the Moralis Wallet API.

 ## Video Tutorial: Get Any Wallet Native Crypto Balance